clairebear1135/cis-209-group-project/README.md

 Group 1's CIS 209 Group Project - Development Team: Claire, Jaylen, Daniel

 ### Business Description
-A cozy Haven in the Heart of the South
+A Cozy Haven in the Heart of the South

 Nestled beneath the shadow of ancient oaks, The Black Magnolia invites you to escape into a world of literary charm and rustic comfort.
 Sip on rich, Southern-brewed coffee, savor freshly baked treats, and lose yourself in a good book.
 A place where the mysterious and the cozy come together.